We are stoked to officially be open!

 Our mountains will look slightly different but our passion for winter is just as strong as ever and we’re doing everything we can to make sure it’s an epic season.

-- Increased cleaning especially in high-traffic areas and surfaces
+- We'll be increasing cleaning especially in high-traffic areas and surfaces

-We continue to follow the government alert levels and Ministry of Health’s guidelines.
+We will continue to follow the government and Ministry of Health’s guidelines this winter.
 You can find out more here – www.covid19.govt.nz

 Our scheduled opening dates